TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 ## c.
 MedicalDocumentService

-It is the second service I've introduced in our Action there are two methods:
+It's the second service I've introduced in our Action.
+This new service contains two methods:
 The first one `buildMedicalDocumentFromIdentifiers` uses a documentIdentifier to retrieve business objects and build an object [MedicalDocument]({{ site.data.blog.urlExtractMeta}}/repo-amp/src/main/java/org/myco/medical/bean/MedicalDocument.java).
 The second method
 `createMedicalDocumentFromExistingNode` sets the type ms:content and all medical properties to an existing node.